 Once you click on a link in the HARO email, you will see the query more in-depth, including requirements and what kind of info the journalist needs.
 For example, that’s how the Fox News link looks like when you click on it:

 Your pitch has to be relevant, on-point, unobtrusive, and truly helpful in speaking to a reporter’s goals.

 Here is what I learned after having written hundreds of pitches:

 - Briefly outline your credentials and why you are qualified to respond to the query.
 Give a reporter some idea of your experience and background.

 - Keep your pitch to one to three paragraphs unless the journalist mentions the minimum word count.
 Avoid writing an entire blog post.
 Journalists do not have time to sift through lengthy content.
-So, consider making use of AI writing assistants if you need short and clear content.

 There are exceptions to this rule.
 Some queries ask for an in-depth analysis, so you may need to write a longer pitch.
 Journalists will select the right quotes from every source and most likely will not use your entire text.
 Don’t get discouraged.